garrandall/popular-music-data/tracks/under-pleasure-p.md

 Deep sea diving in your treasure
 I'm giving you all this pleasure

-Ooh girl, I'm so into you
+Oh girl, I'm so into you
 So deep I don't know what to do
 Just let the water flow
 Till the tidal wave washes us ashore

-(Chorus)

 Under, under
 Under, under